A pocket of Norway

 Pick up sandwiches and snacks at the Oneota Community Food Co-op on Water Street.

 For coffee and breakfast, Java John's on Water Street is sunny and cheerful.
-Cafe Magpie on Winnebago Street also is a convivial place to have a ciabatta egg sandwich, smoothie or a mocha.
+Magpie Coffeehouse on Winnebago Street also is a convivial place to have a ciabatta egg sandwich, smoothie or a mocha.

-Porter House Museum: This 1867 Victorian house at 401 W. Broadway is open weekend afternoons in summer, but go any time to see its remarkable rock wall and lovely gardens.
+Porter House Museum: This 1867 Victorian house at 401 W. Broadway is open from May through October, but go any time to see its remarkable rock wall and lovely gardens.

 Information: Decorah tourism, 800-463-4692.